Moving from Dubai to Switzerland: Your 2026 Expat Guide

 Domestic help (legal, full-time)AED 3,000–5,000CHF 4,500–6,500CHF 4,500–6,500

-The cultural gap between the UAE and Switzerland is wider than most expats expect.
-Both countries are wealthy and well-organized — but the underlying social norms are very different.
+Both countries are wealthy and well-organized — but the underlying social contract is very different.

-Pace of life: Dubai runs 24/7.
-In Switzerland, shops close at 7pm on weekdays, by 5pm on Saturdays, and almost nothing is open on Sundays.
-Restaurants often stop serving at 9:30pm.
-Same-day delivery and on-demand services are significantly more limited.
+Operating hours: Dubai runs 24/7.
+Swiss shops close at 7pm on weekdays, by 5pm on Saturdays, and almost nothing opens on Sundays.
+Same-day delivery and on-demand services are limited by UAE standards.

-Noise rules: Swiss apartments enforce strict quiet hours — typically 10pm to 7am and all day Sunday.
-Running a washing machine or vacuuming during these hours can trigger a formal complaint from neighbors.
+Quiet hours: Swiss apartment buildings enforce silence from 10pm to 7am and all day Sunday.
+Running a washing machine or vacuuming during these windows triggers formal complaints from neighbours — this is enforced communally, not informally.

 Language: The UAE operates almost entirely in English.
-Switzerland has four official languages — German (63%), French (23%), Italian (8%), and Romansh (<1%).
-While English is widely spoken in corporate settings, daily life — doctors, government offices, school communications — runs in the local language.
-In German-speaking Switzerland, the spoken dialect (Schweizerdeutsch) differs significantly from standard German.
-Learning the local language is essential if you plan to integrate or apply for a C permit.
+Switzerland has four official languages: German (63%), French (23%), Italian (8%), and Romansh.
+English is widely spoken in corporate environments, but daily life — doctor appointments, government offices, school letters — runs in the local language.
+In German-speaking Switzerland, the spoken dialect (Schweizerdeutsch) diverges substantially from standard German.
+Language acquisition is essential for integration and C-permit eligibility.

 Relocation Timeline: 3 Months to First Week

 For a complete first-month checklist, see our First 30 Days in Switzerland: The Expat Checklist.
-Here is an overview of the key milestones.
+Here are the critical milestones.

-1. Secure your employment contract and confirm your employer has applied for your work permit
+1. Secure your employment contract and confirm your employer has begun the B permit application

-2. Begin apartment search — Homegate, Immoscout24, and Flatfox are the main platforms; the Swiss rental market is highly competitive
+2. Start apartment search — Homegate, Immoscout24, and Flatfox are the main platforms; competitive markets move fast

-3. Research schools if you have children (public, private, or international)
+3. Research schools (public, private, or international) — some international schools have 1–2 year waiting lists

 4. Obtain apostilled documents: marriage certificate, birth certificates, university degrees